Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 • TNF-α (tumor necrosis factor alpha): involved in tissue destruction and chronic diseases.

-What it reveals
+What this reveals

 How to improve it